bananaturtlesandwich/UE4-Modding-Guide/Engine.md

 Now recreate the folder structure that was obtained from exporting from umodel in Unreal engine.
 In my case the folders went UmodelExport\BlueFire\NPC\Fara\Textures so I must create the folders like this:
 ![](Images/UE4.PNG)
+Now ctrl+shift+S to save all and navigate to file>package project>Windows(64-bit).
+Select the folder you want to cook the mod into and wait for the mod to package.